honeymelon-app/honeymelon/docs/guide/converting-files.md

 **Copy (Remux)**

-- Used when the source codec is compatible with the target container
+- Used when the source codec already matches the preset target
 - No re-encoding, preserves original quality
 - Extremely fast (typically 100-500+ fps)